TigreGotico/ovos-flashrank-reranker-plugin/README.md

 ## Available Models

-Below is the list of models supported as of now:
+Below is the list of models supported as of now, by default `ms-marco-MultiBERT-L-12` is used due to being multilingual:

 | Model Name                                       | Description                                                                                                                                                                                                                                                                                                                                                                    |
 |--------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|